Hidden-Histories/Public-Resources/administration/SetupArtistAR-vosDirectory.md

 The setup for artists to use the AR-vos app is very similar to the setup for the ARpoise app.
 It uses the same **Hidden Histories ArpoiseDirectory Back End Directory Service** located here, accessible only to the admin: https://hiddenhistoriesjtown.org/ArpoiseDirectory/php/web/dashboard/index.php

-- This ArpoiseDirectory on the Hidden Histories server contains two **metalayers** that are registries for artists' geofenced layers within the Hidden Histories area of San Jose Japantown:
+- This ArpoiseDirectory on the Hidden Histories server contains two **metalayers** that are registries for artists' geofenced layers within the Hidden Histories area of San Jose Japantown.
+- The app can only see the layers that are listed in the corresponding directory.
   - **Arpoise-Directory** for the **ARpoise app.** We assume you have already registered ARpoise layers here.
   - **AR-vos-Directory** for the **AR-vos app.** This document covers registering layers for AR-vos.
   - A metalayer is a registry entry composed of a list of all the individual layers that are accessible through that particular app.
 The listing for a layer includes an approximate GPS location and area where it is visible, which allows the app to quickly find which layers are relevant given the location of a user who has called up the app.